metaleap/ob-core/README.md

 		Require []string
 	}

-	//	Represents `CfgRaw` in a 'native'/'parsed'/'processed', bundle-specific way.
-	//	To be set by a `BundleCfgReloader` registered in `BundleCfgLoaders`.
-	Cfg interface{}

 	//	Unprocessed information loaded from the `.ob-pkg` bundle configuration file.
 	CfgRaw struct {
 		//	Information from the `[default]` section.